What Is a Qualifying Life Event for Special Enrollment?

 Is getting married a qualifying life event?

 As soon as you get your marriage certificate or license, you can start shopping.
 You might be looking to add your spouse to your health insurance or they might be looking to modify their plan to cover you.
 You and your spouse might even take this SEP as an opportunity to shop for entirely new health insurance altogether!
-But remember — your 60-day SEP starts on the day you got married, not the day you applied.
+But remember — your 60-day SEP starts on the day you get married, not the day you applied.

 Previous